thautwarm/rbnf-rts/README.md

 # rbnf-rts
 Runtime support for generated parsers of RBNF.hs

+**P.S**:

-P.S: `rbnf-rts` is the new fastest Python parser generator, according to the benchmark given by,
+`rbnf-rts` is the new fastest Python parser generator by 2020, according to a benchmark given by [benchmark-json](https://github.com/thautwarm/rbnf-rts/blob/master/test/benchmark-json.ipynb).

 ![Bench](https://raw.githubusercontent.com/thautwarm/static-resources/master/rbnf/fast2020-nb.PNG)

+## Features

+- Syntax-driven
+- Left recursion with LL parsing(yes, left recur in LL, it's right)
+- Statically generated(no need to create the parser again and again when starting your application)
+- Good error reports(including the position and nested rule names of parsing error)
+- RBNF.hs is language independent

-# More Examples
+## More Examples

 Check the `test` directory: